medrunner-services/api-client-ts/docs/guides/getting-started.md

 console.log(self);
 ```

-You can find all the available methods and their associated types [here](/reference/).

 ### Use the built-in logger

 The client provides a built-in logger that you can use to log information about the API calls.
 The logger is disabled by default, but you can enable it by setting the `log` property in the `buildClient` function as the third parameter.